aljoxo/Arisen/README.md

  2. Search for **Experience** in the left pane of MO2 and delete or hide the following files:
     a. /interface/statsmenu.swf

-Failing to follow these instructions and asking in support channels how to make the Widescreen fixes work correctly will result in moderator action.
+Asking in support channels about how to get Ultrawide support working will show that you did not read the readme and you will be promptly ignored.

 ### Controller and Gamepad Setup